 Gather Reference Images For Your Design

 You’ll want to round up some reference photos or drawings to assist you.
 You can make the tattoo as simple or complex as you like: remember, this is your tattoo!
-Consult Google Images or Pinterest for ideas.
+Consult Google Images, Instagram or Pinterest for ideas.

-You can ask your tattoo artist for some assistance, but giving the artist a window into your head is better than vaguely telling them you want a tattoo.
+You can ask your tattoo artist for some assistance, though giving the artist a window into your head is better than vaguely telling them you want a tattoo.

 Finally, you should decide what kind of art style and color palette your tattoo will have.
-Knowing your desired style will help you choose a tattoo artist later.
+Knowing your desired genre will help you choose a tattoo artist later.

 Choose a Tattoo Artist to Help You

-Once you’ve completed your drawing, find a tattoo artist to help translate the drawing to your body.
-Your tattoo might look good as a regular drawing, but it’ll likely curve on your body.
-The tattooist should re-draw your design, so it looks good where you want the tattoo to go.
-The tattoo artist should also work with similar art styles as your desired design.
+Once you’ve completed your drawing or mood board, find a tattoo artist to draw-up and help translate the drawing to your body.
+Your tattoo might look good as a regular design, but it’ll likely curve on your body.
+The tattooist should re-draw your design, so it looks good on your desired location of your body.
+The tattoo artist should also work with similar art styles as your preferred design.

 You can find tattoo artists through good old-fashioned research.
-However, if you know people with tattoos in the style you desire, ask them which tattoo artist helped them.
-If someone does not have a good tattoo, ask about that artist so you might avoid them.
+However, if you know people with tattoos in the style you are looking for, ask them which tattoo artist helped them.
+On the contrary, if someone does not have a good tattoo, ask about that artist so you might avoid them.

 It’s essential to choose an artist that matches the style of your desired design.
 You can choose any artist you wish if you want a variation of another design.
 For custom designs, the more specific you are with considering an artist’s particular style, the better.

 If you’d like, schedule a consultation with the artists you’re interested in.
-Each meeting might cost a little money, but you’ll feel reassured after discussing your design with the right artist.
+Each meeting might cost a little money, though you’ll feel reassured after discussing your design with the right artist.